-Publish-subscribe networking is a key component of the Navy Open Systems Architecture (Navy OA) initiative.
-This talk will also highlight practical publish-subscribe implementations in Navy systems such as LPD 17, SSDS, and DD(X).
+Publish-subscribe networking is a key component of many real-time distributed systems.
+The DDS specification is a net-centric enterprise service (NCES) mandated for use by the U.S. Department of Defense (DoD).
+Numerous programs such as the U.S. Navy Open Systems Architecture (Navy OA) initiative and U.S. Army Future Combat Systems (FCS) program has embraced DDS.
+This talk will also highlight existing publish-subscribe implementations in Navy systems such as LPD 17, SSDS, and forthcoming implementations such as LCS and DD(X) [2].